 Starting at SJB does not always mean day one of Year 7.
 Once a child’s place is confirmed, The SJB SEND team will be in touch to arrange the first visit whilst they are in Year 6.
-All students who need a supported transition will be offered a range of opportunities to get to know us before they start.
+All students who need a supported transition will be offered opportunities to get to know us before they start.

 Induction Day (July)

 Open to all new starters to the school; their first whole day at SJB!
 The opportunity to start making lifelong friends and getting to know many of their new teachers and support staff who will be working with them for the next few years.
 This is a fun-packed day anchored around time spent getting to know each other in form groups.